Generalized State Discrimination for Tunable Quantum Key Distribution: The phiQKD Protocol

-For the commonly studied signal state pair $\ket{0}$ and $\ket{+}$, we find that the highest composable secure key rate occurs at a tilting angle 0$\phi \approx 0.073953~rad$.
+For the commonly studied signal state pair $\ket{0}$ and $\ket{+}$, we find that the highest composable secure key rate occurs at a tilting angle $\phi \approx 0.073953~rad$.
 At this point, the quantum bit error rate (QBER) remains about 2\%, and the sifting efficiency improves over B92’s 29.29\% baseline to approximately 36.3\%.
 While the absolute increase in secure key rate is modest (about 16\%) this gain is accompanied by significantly reduced error and greater measurement efficiency, marking a meaningful operational improvement.
-As can be seen from Figure~\ref{fig:Key_rates_VS_phi}, our proposed phiQKD performs better than B92 in terms of secure key generation rate for a range of values of tunable parameter $\phi$.
-For further analysis, we define another parameter called "Coverage" defined as,
+As can be seen from Fig.~\ref{fig:Key_rates_VS_phi}, our proposed phiQKD performs better than B92 in terms of secure key generation rate for a range of values of tunable parameter $\phi$.